-As the return of human missions to the Lunar surface, “Forward to the Moon,” continues to accelerate, focusing international effort and resources, Europe now has the prime opportunity to position themselves as the “hub” for off-planet communication and navigation services.
+As the return of human missions to the Lunar surface, “Forward to the Moon” continues to accelerate, focusing international effort and resources, SSTL Lunar is offering off-planet communication and navigation services - the prime opportunity to position themselves as the “hub” for off-planet communication and navigation services.
 Space mission utility and ambition are increasing, yet for many, space exploration remains a challenge and budgets are under pressure.
 For small missions, in particular, the key barriers are still affordable access to lunar and deep space orbits and communications back to Earth.

 The Lunar comms and navigation services, supported by the European Space Agency (ESA) under a commercial partnership programme, has the vision of setting up a sustainable infrastructure around the Moon, capable of supporting communication and navigation needs of lunar assets, in a reliable and cost-effective way.

 By mutualising and commercialising the data-relay infrastructure, lunar assets will benefit from a cost-effective way of managing their communication and navigation needs, which in turn, will free effort and resource to focus on the scientific value of their mission.

 Depending on the location of the customer asset, as shown above, customers will draw various levels of benefits from the data-relay services.

 Surface assets on the far side of the Moon will require a data-relay spacecraft to communicate with the Earth, and Polar surface assets, potentially with limited direct to Earth visibility, will also find the use of data-relay services a mission enabler.
 Rovers, constrained to remain within line of sight of the lander to relay their communication, will find a new independence, both in how far they can go from the lander and how long they can survive beyond the lander’s lifetime.